vatesfr/xen-orchestra/docs/contributing.md

 - meta: points to other issues and is used to manage long term goals (similar but orthogonal to milestones)
 - question

-> All issues MUST have one of this label!
+> All issues MUST have one of these labels!

 **Difficulty**